lalitmee/markdown-files/books-notes/Practical Vim Book Notes.md

 33. Insert the Current Word at the Command Prompt
 34. Recall Commands from History
 35. Run Commands in the Shell
+36. Track Open Files with the Buffer List
+37. Group Buffers into a Collection with the Argument List
+38. Manage Hidden Files
+39. Divide Your Workspace into Split Windows
+40. Organize Your Window Layouts with Tab Pages